 There are two main types:

 - Central Canal Stenosis.
 The main canal space is compromised by changes occurring around it and this gives pain in the buttock, thigh, calf or foot.
-It can also give neurogenic claudication, which is pain in both legs on walking.
+It can also give neurogenic claudication, which gives pain in both legs on walking.
 Disc problems alone rarely cause problems in a person with a normal size of canal, but can in someone with a congenitally narrowed canal.

 - Lateral Recess Stenosis.
 This is narrowing of the side of the canal where the exiting nerve root lives.
 Compression of the nerve root can give nerve root pain (severe pain in the leg), weakness and numbness.
 This is commonly known as sciatica and lateral recess stenosis is the second most common cause of sciatica.
 Disc prolapse in younger people is the most common.